khelina/T-cell-lineages-tracking/README.md

 - In the interface: reload the movie in Step 3 to scroll through tracked frames

+**Where are my results saved?**
+All output folders, Excel files, and movies are saved inside your Working Movies Folder — the folder you specified when launching the script.
+They remain on your computer after Docker closes.

 ---

 ## Known Limitations & Data Requirements